$K$-rings of wonderful varieties and matroids: Introduction

 \subsection{Applications to Euler characteristics}

 Much is known about intersection theory on (augmented) wonderful varieties.
 The Hirzebruch--Riemann--Roch-type formulas in Theorem~\ref{exceptional} allow us to transfer intersection-theoretic computations to $K$-theory.
 As applications, we give formulas for the Euler characteristic of the class of any line bundle in $K(M)$ expressed in terms of the bundles $\cL_F$ (Theorem \ref{thm:euler-simplicial-matroid} and Corollary \ref{cor:snapper-simplicial-matroid}), and similarly in the augmented setting.
 We also give a formula for the Euler characteristic of any line bundle expressed in terms of the Feichtner--Yuzvinsky generators of $K(M)$ (Theorem \ref{thm:snapper-FY-wonderful}), extending as a corollary Eur's formula \cite{Eur20} for the degrees of monomials in the Feichtner--Yuzvinsky generators of $A(M)$ (Corollary \ref{cor:volum-FY}).
-Likewise, we give formulas for the Euler characteristic of any line bundle on $\overline{\mathcal{M}}_{0,n}$ expressed in terms the line bundles $\{\mathcal{L}_S\}$ (Theorem~\ref{thm:mzeron-snapper}) or $\{\mathbb{L}_i\}$ (Theorem~\ref{thm:psi-classes}).
+Likewise, we give a formula for the Euler characteristic of any line bundle on $\overline{\mathcal{M}}_{0,n}$ expressed in terms the line bundles $\{\mathcal{L}_S\}$ (Theorem~\ref{thm:mzeron-snapper}).
+We also study the Euler characteristics of tensor products of the $\{\mathbb{L}_i\}$, giving a short proof of a theorem of Lee \cite{Lee} (Theorem~\ref{thm:psi-classes}).